25 Telltale Signs Of A Toxic Relationship And What To Do

 - Take A Break: Sometimes, a break helps mend a relationship.
 Go for a short period of no-contact and get some perspective about the issues in your relationship.
 Do this before making any effort to get things back on track.
 Decide what you need from the relationship and set your boundaries.

 - Recognize The Problems: You can change something only when you recognize it.
 If you both continue to deny that there is an issue in your relationship, you will not be able to fix anything.
 Sit down and talk to your partner or write down the issues and share them to initiate a discussion.
+Be empathetic and listen to your partner actively.
+This helps you deeply understand the reasons behind some behaviors and attitudes.

 - Be Willing To Invest: A toxic relationship can turn healthy only when you both are ready to invest in making it better.
 This may need you both to get into deeper conversations or spend quality time together regularly.
 Stop The Blame Game: It is important to shift the focus from blaming to understanding each other.
 The more you reach out to each other without shooting blames, the easier it will be to make things work.